Fire Protection FAQs

 Starting in the 1960s, Halon 1301 (halogenated hydrocarbon) became the industry standard for protecting high-value assets from fire without simultaneously threatening water damage.
 While Halon is fast-acting, doesn’t harm delicate assets, and requires minimal storage space, it depletes the ozone at an alarming rate and is potentially harmful to humans.

-For these reasons, the Clean Air Act of 1994 banned the production of new Halon.
+That’s why the Clean Air Act of 1994 banned the production of new Halon.
 Existing supplies have sustained the operation of Halon fire suppression systems that were installed before 1994, which are still legal to own and operate.
-However, because of the environmental problems and health hazards of Halon, you may wish to remove and replace this system with a safer option.

 Cooking equipment is a leading cause of fire in a variety of industries, including restaurants, healthcare facilities, schools, offices, and mercantile properties.
 The high cooking temperatures, open flames, flammable oils and grease, and hectic nature of commercial kitchens make exhaust hood fire suppression critical for putting out flames that might ignite here.

-The purpose of automatic fire suppression is to extinguish fires with no human intervention.
-This requires the system to detect fires and deliver an extinguishing agent all on its own.
 Heat detectors and thermo-bulbs are conventional methods of fire detection.
 Then, pressurized fluid stored in nearby tanks flows through a release valve, into piping, and out of nozzles to douse the fire quickly and effectively.

 Many different extinguishing agents besides water are available for fire suppression systems.
 Therefore, this type of fire protection is ideal for libraries, museums, data centers, server rooms, medical record rooms, engine compartments, control rooms, and other areas where water damage could be detrimental.

-No matter what extinguishing agent you choose, the goal is the same—to disrupt the fire triangle.
+No matter what extinguishing agent you choose, the goal is the same — to disrupt the fire triangle.
 This is accomplished by either smothering the flames to cool them or cutting off the fuel source from oxygen.

-CONTACT US TODAY!
+CONTACT US TODAY